 In 2000, Sam took on a new assignment with CBF with the goal to reach unreached and unevangelized people groups in India, with special focus on North India.
 Bandela has helped tsunami survivors with life skills programs such as sewing centers and other community projects, including distribution of fishing nets, school uniforms and Bibles.
 In August 2006, Bandela also helped facilitate CBF emergency relief in the Andhra Coastal districts.
 He distributed clothes, rice, clean drinking water, blankets, school supplies, Bibles and cash for emergency supplies to 600 families.
 Bandela has helped with medical clinics in the remote areas, and has engaged in film ministry, training, evangelism and church planting.

-Sam is engaged in empowering Indian peoples, from encouraging and equipping evangelists to creating community-based sewing centers to help teenagers, widows and women earn money with dignity and respect.
+Tragically, Latha suffered a brain aneurysm and passed away in October of 2013.
+Sam continues with CBF to engage in empowering Indian peoples, from encouraging and equipping evangelists to creating community-based sewing centers to help teenagers, widows and women earn money with dignity and respect.
 He works holistically to forward his work evangelically.

 “Our mission and vision is to enlist, encourage, educate, equip, enable and empower Indian nationals for evangelism and church planting in India and the end result is church planting,” Bandela said.
 “Medical clinics, sewing center projects, supplying food, flood relief, water projects – they are all means and methods for evangelism.
 All that we do is helping people come to know the Lord, and giving birth to a new churches.”

 • 2010 December/January fellowship!: Holistic vision leads to sewing centers